Thrilling rides, family attractions and sports fun near Toronto

 Places to eat in Hamilton

-Soak up the local flavour at the Electric Diner, an all-day spot that serves creative breakfasts in a trendy neon-lit space.
+A colourful spot for creative breakfasts in a trendy neon-lit space.

 Location: 96 George Street, Hamilton